viamrobotics/docs/docs/tutorials/make-an-led-blink-with-a-raspberry-pi-and-sdk.md

 {{< /tabs >}}

 Now that we have our board, and LED initialized, let's create an infinite loop that will blink the LED on and off.
-Directly after the code you pasted above, and above the `robot.close()` statement.
-Your `main` function should look like this:
+Within the `main` function, you can add the code to create an infinite loop, you can remove the line to close out the connection to your robot, since the infinite loop will never hit that line.
+Your completed `main` function should look like this:

 {{< tabs >}}
 {{% tab name="Python" %}}